 Entry to the Study in Industry course is by transfer after you have secured a placement.
 Applications are usually made during the second year.

-Students have the opportunity to develop their employability skills in the Biomedical Research, Employability and Enterprise Skills unit in the second year.
+You will have the opportunity to develop your employability skills in the Biomedical Research, Employability and Enterprise Skills unit in the second year.

 Applicants must also meet these requirements